 Notice: If you ever lock your keys in the vehicle, you may have to damage the vehicle to get in.
 Be sure you have spare keys.

 If you are locked out of your vehicle, contact Roadside Assistance.
-See Roadside Assistance Program on page 7-7 for more information.
+See Roadside Assistance Program on page 7-7.

 Remote Keyless Entry (RKE) System